Pacific Northwest University of Health Sciences (PNWU)

 General phone: 312.202.8000

-If, at any time, any student has a complaint related to accreditation standards and procedures, the student must present his/her complaint to the appropriate accrediting agency following that agency’s guidelines for submission of a complaint.
+If, at any time,an individual has a complaint related to accreditation standards and procedures, the individual must present his/her complaint to the appropriate accrediting agency following that agency’s guidelines for submission of a complaint.

-At no time will any adverse action be allowed against the student(s) reporting the adverse accreditation standard.
-Any reportable adverse activity against the student(s) will result in disciplinary action as delineated in the sexual and other unlawful harassment section of the student catalog.
+At no time will any adverse action be allowed against the individual(s) reporting the adverse accreditation standard.
+Any reportable adverse activity against the individual(s) will result in disciplinary action as delineated in the sexual and other unlawful harassment policy.

 NWCCU Complaint Process: http://www.nwccu.org/Complaints/ComplaintProcess.htm